apomene/WebBLogWithJekyll/_posts/2018-10-15-ZenOfPython.md

 ---
 ## The Zen of Python - My First Manifesto

-Current post is far but genuine, however ever I just like to reproduce it.
+Current post is far but genuine, however  I just like to reproduce it.
 Origin: [Zen Of Python](https://www.python.org/dev/peps/pep-0020/ "ZoP")

 1. Beautiful is better than ugly.
 1. Explicit is better than implicit.